Conventional Routing VS Attribute Routing

 Why do we need routing?

 Traditionally, the URL of the browser represents the physical file.
-A file can be HTML file, ASPX page etc. Let’s understand this traditional way,
+A file can be an HTML file, ASPX page, etc. Let’s understand this traditional way.

 www.abcd.com/images/john.aspx?id=2

-This URL shows that first we go to “images” folder then access the “john.aspx” file having id is 2.
-Hence it is not the good way to expose your precious information to the URLs of the browser, so with these URLs sites can be hacked.
+This URL shows that first, we go to the “images” folder and then access the “john.aspx” file having ID 2.
+Hence it is not a good way to expose your precious information to the URLs of the browser, so with these URLs sites can be hacked.
 As a result, Routing comes into action and solves this problem of the traditional file-based system.
-Implementation of routing starts with route table.
+Implementation of routing starts with a route table.
 The route table is a collection of all possible, correct routes that can be used to map the HTTP request URLs.
 Let’s understand RouteTable and the working of Routing in detail.

-Routing is a pattern matching system that matches the incoming request to the registered URL patterns reside in the Route Table.
+Routing is a pattern-matching system that matches the incoming request to the registered URL patterns residing in the Route Table.
 When an ASP.NET MVC application starts, it registers patterns to the RouteTable to tell the routing engine to give a response to the requests that match these patterns.
 An application has only one RouteTable and it resides in the Application_Start event of Global.asax of the application.
 The routes are registered to the RouteConfig class that has the route URLs to be mapped and ignored in the application.
-Let's have a look at it,
+Let's have a look at it.

 public class RouteConfig